adtasdemir/nft-Marketplace/readme.md

 ### Pages and Technologies Used

-The frontend is designed to be responsive and user-friendly, providing an interactive experience for managing and viewing NFTs.
+The frontend is designed to be responsive and user-friendly, providing an interactive experience for viewing NFTs.
 Key pages include:

 - **Home Page:** Displays featured NFTs and allows users to browse listings.
-- **NFT Detail Page:** Shows detailed information about a specific NFT, including images, price, and seller.
+- **NFT Detail Page:** Shows detailed information about a specific NFT, including images, price.
-- **User Dashboard:** Allows users to manage their owned NFTs, view transaction history, and update account settings.

-The frontend uses **Vue.js** (or React.js) for building dynamic components and **Axios** for making API calls to the backend.
+The frontend uses **Vue.js** for building dynamic components and **Axios** for making API calls to the backend.

-### Components

-The frontend is structured using reusable components for key UI elements such as the NFT listing, user profile, and NFT detail view.
-These components help ensure maintainability and scalability of the code.

 ## Docker Configuration